-- 1. Use barricading with Yellow Barrier Tape to define hazardous areas, such as excavations, open manholes, overhead work, etc. - 2.
+- Use barricading with Yellow Barrier Tape as needed to define hazardous areas, such as excavations, open manholes, overhead line work, work in substations and switchyards, etc. - 2.
 Ensure that the Yellow Barrier Tape completely blocks off any access to the area. - 3.
 Ensure that Yellow Barrier Tape has appropriate caution tags bearing the name of the person in charge of the project and date, along with a brief description of the hazard. - 4.
-Attach the yellow tags at reasonable intervals in clear view of workers who may enter the area. - 5.
-Enter the taped area only after determining the hazard(s) and taking appropriate protective action.
+Attach the yellow tags at reasonable intervals in clear view of workers who may enter the area.

-Personnel other than those assigned to the work area are not restricted from taped areas.

-6. Remove the Yellow Barrier Tape immediately after the hazard(s) is (are) eliminated.
+- 5. Enter the taped area only after determining the hazard(s) and taking appropriate protective action. - Personnel other than those assigned to the work area are not restricted from taped areas. - 6.
+Remove the Yellow Barrier Tape immediately after the hazard(s) is (are) eliminated.